 The trail to California had been established not by the government, but by members of the

 The first wagon road to California was the old Spanish trail through Santa Fe to Los Angeles.
-The first trail to Oregon was Lewis and Clarks route along the upper Missouri River to Oregon.
+The first trail to Oregon was Lewis and Clark’s route along the upper Missouri River to the Columbia River.
 But resistance from the tribes in the 1820s led fur trappers to use a trail along the North Platte River, crossing the Rockies at South Pass.
-From there the trappers reached the Hudson Bay Companys Fort Hall on the Snake River.
+From there the trappers reached the Hudson Bay Company’s Fort Hall on the Snake River.

 The trappers explored from the Great Salt Lake, over the Nevada desert all the way to California.
 In the Spring of 1828, Jedediah Smith returned from California by crossing the Sierra near the present Ebbetts Pass.

 In 1841 the Bartleson-Bidwell Party became the first emigrants to attempt a wagon crossing.
-Some of the Party split off from the trappers trail to Oregon at Fort Hall, and headed west along the north shore of the Great Salt Lake.
-Crossing the desert west of the lake, they were forced to abandon their wagons.
-Accompanied by their surviving animals, they eventually found the Marys River (now the Humboldt) and followed it to its sink (near present Lovelock, Nevada).
+The wagons in the Party split off from the trappers’ trail to Oregon at Soda Springs before reaching Fort Hall.
+They headed south down the Bear River and then west along the north shore of the Great Salt Lake.
+Crossing the desert west of the lake they were forced to abandon their wagons.
+Accompanied by their surviving animals, they eventually found the Mary’s River (now the Humboldt) and followed it to its sink (near present Lovelock, Nevada).
 Crossing the desert to the south, they reached the Walker River, which they ascended over the Sierra in the same region crossed by Jedediah Smith in 1828.

 In 1843, the Oregon Trail was finally established as a wagon road, following the route of the Bartelson-Bidwell Party members who had gone to Oregon in 1841.
 You can learn about the Oregon Trail from the makers of the PBS film.

 In 1843, a party formed by Joseph Chiles of the Bartleson-Bidwell Party set out for California.
-The wagons were led by the trapper Joseph Walker along the Oregon Trail to Calder Creek, and then along an old trappers trail to the head of the Humboldt River.
+The wagons were led by the trapper Joseph Walker along the Oregon Trail to Fort Hall and then south and west along an old trapper’s trail to the wells at the head of the Humboldt River (present Wells, NV).
 From the sink of the Humboldt, Walker led the wagons towards a pass at the south end of the Sierra that he had crossed in 1834.
 Near present Owens Lake they were forced to abandon their wagons and cross the Sierra by pack train.

-In 1844, the Stephens-Townsend-Murphy Party, guided by the old mountain man Caleb Greenwood, followed the Oregon Trail past Calder Creek to the Raft River.
-From there they crossed to the Humboldt River.
+In 1844, the Stephens-Townsend-Murphy Party, guided by the old mountain man Caleb Greenwood, followed the Oregon Trail a few days’s travel further past Fort Hall before heading south along the Raft River and picking up the trapper’s trail to the Humboldt River.
 At the sink by October, they relied on a Paiute named Truckee who led them west forty miles across a desert to a river (now called the Truckee) that flowed from a small lake at the foot of the Sierra.
 A pass at its west end, some 1,200 feet high, led over the Sierra.
 The party left six wagons at the lake, and the rest in a high valley west of the pass.
 In the Spring they recovered all the wagons, and thus established the first wagon road to California.

 looking for some force from the states with which it was designed to revolutionize California.